NIFTy-PPL/J-UBIK/paper/paper.md

 perform multi-instrument reconstructions.

-The according software has been applied already in [@Westerkamp:2023] and currently according publications on eROSITA and JWST are in perparation.
+The according software has been applied already in [@Westerkamp:2023] and currently according publications on eROSITA pointings and JWST are in perparation.
 Afterwards, the set of instruments even further by already exitsing imaging tasks with NIFTy and NIFTy.re like, [@Platz:2023], ...., and new ones.

 # Bayesian Imaging with UBIK